 While most contractors are required to register, there are a few exceptions.

-People doing work on their own homes, a family member’s home, or a charity or other non-profit organization don’t need a license.
-If you hold a specialized license (e.g. plumber, electrician, architect, engineer, etc.), you don’t have to register with the state as a home improvement contractor as long as the work you do is within the scope of the license you already have.
+People doing work on their own homes, a family member's home, or a charity or other non-profit organization don't need a license.
+If you hold a specialized license (e.g., plumber, electrician, architect, engineer, etc.), you don't have to register with the state as a home improvement contractor as long as your work is within the scope of the license you already have.

-Public utilities, community associations, and home improvement retailers with a net worth of $50 million or more are exempt from the registration requirement.
+Home improvement retailers with a net worth of $50 million or more, as well as people handling maintenance for public utilities or community associations, are exempt from the registration requirement.